ssbc/bipf/README.md

 object, reading fields out when necessary.

-Because of the length encoding, the ability to update in-place is very limited (not recommended actualy) but if you are building a system around immutable data, that is not much of a problem.
+Because of the length encoding, the ability to update in-place is very limited (not recommended actually) but if you are building a system around immutable data, that is not much of a problem.
 Although, since subobjects are fully valid as an encoded value, you can easily copy a subobject into a new object, etc, without re-encoding.